nimblehq/flutter-templates/README.md

 ## Documentation

-Checkout the [Wiki](https://github.com/nimblehq/flutter-templates/wiki) page to access the full documentation.
+Check out the [Wiki](https://github.com/nimblehq/flutter-templates/wiki) page to access the full documentation.

 ## Use the template